Los Angeles hopes new mask mandate will reverse COVID-19 spike

 Los Angeles County reported a caseload of 1,827 on Saturday - the eighth straight day with more than a thousand new cases.
 On Jun 15, when the state reopened, county health officials reported just 210 new cases.

-More than 500 people were hospitalized with COVID-19 in LA County on Friday, the highest number since April 14.
+More than 500 people were hospitalised with COVID-19 in LA County on Friday, the highest number since April 14.
 There were 11 new virus-related deaths reported Saturday.

 Solis said that the LA County mask rule is “not punishment, it’s prevention.”
-But some vaccinated residents said it felt like they were being penalized despite doing the right thing.
+But some vaccinated residents said it felt like they were being penalised despite doing the right thing.

 “It feels like the the burden of the unvaccinated is being placed on the vaccinated,” Glendale resident Justin Sevakis told ABC7.
 “It’s like there are people that don’t have common sense and so therefore all of us have to pay for it.
 And it sucks.
 It feels like, you know, the teacher is punishing the whole class.”